kmjohnson3/ML4MI_BootCamp/README.md

 ImageReconstruction - Training of an neural network to reconstruct MRI images using 1D operations ( aslo Day 1 challenge )

 # Examples missing data (work in progress):
-MaleFemaleRadiograph - Classify chest xrays as male or female AgeRegression - Regression for Age (Day 1 - Challenge) ImageSegmentation - Lung segmentation from CT data ImageSynthesis - Image synthesis of brats data
+-MaleFemaleRadiograph - Classify chest xrays as male or female -AgeRegression - Regression for Age (Day 1 - Challenge) -ImageSegmentation - Lung segmentation from CT data -ImageSynthesis - Image synthesis of brats data